Go to the menu Skip to content

-This page gathers useful resources for faculty members teaching at the Graduate School for Social Research.
-It includes key ethical documents and selected professional development opportunities related to university-level pedagogy.
+This page gathers useful resources for faculty members teaching or supervising PhD students at the Graduate School for Social Research.
+It includes key ethical guidelines, tools to support high-quality teaching and supervision, and selected professional development opportunities.
 Additional materials will be added as they become available.

 Code of Ethics for Researchers (Polish Academy of Sciences)